joshtynjala/actionscript-3.0-developers-guide/rich-media-content/using-digital-rights-management/understanding-the-protected-content-workflow.md

 <div>

-1. Using a URLLoader object, load the bytes of the protected content’s metadata file.
+1. Using a URLLoader object, load the bytes of the protected content's metadata file.
 Set this object to a variable, such as `metadata_bytes`.

     All content controlled by Adobe Access has Adobe Access metadata.
 When the